 How To Disinfect Something That Fell in The Toilet?

-If you find a ring that was felt in toilet, then you need to pull it off with a plunger or with a spoon.
-Next, you can try to clean it off and put it back in the ring box.
+If you drop a ring in the toilet, use a plunger or a spoon to retrieve it.
+Clean it and put it back in its box.

 The Critical Methods on How To Disinfect Something That Fell in The Toilet